franklzt/xlnt-ue4/README.md

 3. Installation now completed.

 ###Install from source:
-1. Download premake5 from http://sourceforge.net/projects/premake/files/ and put premake5.exe into /build.
-2. Run
-      premake5 vs2013
-   and you will get /build/vs2013/xlnt.sln
-3. Clone pugixml(https://github.com/zeux/pugixml) into /third-party/pugixml
+1. Clone pugixml(https://github.com/zeux/pugixml) into /third-party/pugixml
-4. Open /build/vs2013/xlnt.sln and set the configuration to Release, then build (x64 by default).
+2. Open /build/vs2013/xlnt.sln and set the configuration to Release, then build (x64 by default).
 You will get xlnt_release_x64.lib in /lib.
-5. mkdir UE4InstallationFolder/Engine/Source/ThirdParty/xlnt, and copy all the contents of xlnt-ue4 into that folder.
+3. mkdir UE4InstallationFolder/Engine/Source/ThirdParty/xlnt, and copy all the contents of xlnt-ue4 into that folder.
-6. Installation now completed.
+4. Installation now completed.

 ## Usage
 1. Edit your ProjectName.Build.cs, and add the following line: